cfp02/Projectify/README.md

 # Projectify

 ## Project Overview
 Projectify is a comprehensive project management and portfolio platform designed to help developers track, document, and showcase their projects.
 It features voice input capabilities, AI-powered project analysis, and seamless project state tracking to help developers easily resume work on projects after breaks.
+The platform centers around project READMEs as living documents, whether from GitHub repositories or stored locally, while maintaining flexibility in format and structure.

 ## 🚨 Progress Tracking Instructions
 <details>